-1. On behalf of the Group of 77 and China, I would like to assure you, Ms. Nomfuneko Majaja of South Africa, a member of the Group, our full support on your Chairmanship of the 61st session of the Legal Subcommittee of COPUOS.
+1. On behalf of the Group of 77 and China, I would like to express our gratitude to you, Ms. Nomfuneko Majaja of South Africa, a member of the Group, for your Chairpersonship of the 61st and 62nd Sessions of the Legal Subcommittee of COPUOS.
+The Group also warmly welcomes Mr. Santiago Ripol Carulla of Spain as the new Chair of the Subcommittee and assures you and the members of the bureau of our full support during this Session.

-2. The Group further takes the opportunity to thank the Acting Director of the Office for Outer Space Affairs and Secretary of the Subcommittee, Mr. Niklas Hedman, and the Secretariat for the preparations and planning made for convening this meeting, particularly given the difficulties and exceptional circumstances posed by the global coronavirus disease (COVID-19) pandemic.
+2. The Group further takes the opportunity to thank the Director of the Office for Outer Space Affairs, Ms. Aarti Holla-Maini, and the Secretariat for the preparations and planning made for convening this meeting.